Protect The Environment Like A Celebrity. These 6 Green Hacks Will Get You Started

 It should come as no surprise that Gwyneth Paltrow's backyard is an oasis of fresh fruits and veggies.
 After all, the wellness world's golden girl did write, "When I pass a flowering zucchini plant in a garden, my heart skips a beat,” in her first book, My Father's Daughter.

-Even if you don't have an expansive yard to work with, you can take back control of your food by growing some of your own healing herbs at home.
+Even if you don't have an expansive yard to work with, you can take back control of your food by growing some of your own herbs at home.

 5. Fight for issues you care about.